craig08/footprints/index.md

 ## Things about Chung-Yu (Craig) Chi

-Currently a master's student studying in CS department of Univ of California, Irvine.
-Before this, I was a senior product developer at Cloud Service Team in [Synology Inc., Taipei](https://www.synology.com/en-global), and also one of the creators of [Synology C2](https://c2.synology.com/en-us) cloud platform.
+Currently, a master's student studying in CS department of Univ of California, Irvine.
+Before this, I was a senior product developer at Cloud Service Team in [Synology Inc., Taipei](https://www.synology.com/en-global), and also one of the creators of [Synology C2](https://c2.synology.com/en-us) cloud platform and [Synology Hybrid Share](https://nascompares.com/2019/09/04/synology-nas-2020-and-dsm-7-0-in-berlin/) (please search `Hybrid Share` in this page).

 I have -

 - Enthusiasm for building and operating large scale cloud platform
 - Experience of designing, analyzing, and implementing distributed cloud file systems
+- Interested in analyzing and optimizing systems performance of complex applications
 - Expertise in OpenStack, Docker, and Ceph storage cluster
-- Solid skills in linux system programming, C/C++, golang, python, shell scripting
+- Solid skills in linux system programming, C/C++, Go, python, shell scripting

 [![Github](logo/GitHub-Mark-Light-32px.png)](https://github.com/craig08)
 [![LinkedIn](logo/In-2CRev-34px-R.png)](https://www.linkedin.com/in/chungyuchi/)